 The Tillamook Head Trail leads south from Seaside over Tillamook Head through Ecola Park and into Cannon Beach.
-Clark's View, at 1,138 feet above sea level, was visited by Captain William Clark while on a trip to Cannon Beach.
-A monument marks the spot.
-Indian Beach is on the site on an early Indian Native American fishing camp.
+Clark's View, which is marked by a monument, is located 1,138 feet above sea level.
+This site was visited by Captain William Clark while on a trip to Cannon Beach.
+Indian Beach is on the site on an early Native American fishing camp.
 These three sites are currently publicly owned and protected.

 A lighthouse exists on Tillamook Rock that has been in existence since 1879.
-Official use of the light, however, was discontinued in 1957.
-The rock is now privately owned.
+Official use of the light, however, was discontinued in 1957 and the rock and lighthouse are now privately owned.
 Although there have been many speculative ideas to convert the lighthouse to such things as a gambling casino, access to the property is difficult and extremely dangerous.
 The structure itself is in a deteriorating condition and receives constant punishment by crashing breakers.